Finding the Area Bounded by a Curve: A Hands‑On Guide

 A5: Switch the integration variable.
 For vertical slices, integrate with respect to (y) and use (dx/dy) as the width.

 Finding the area bounded by a curve isn’t just a school exercise; it’s a versatile tool that pops up in science, engineering, finance, and everyday life.
-But by breaking the problem into clear steps, watching out for common pitfalls, and applying practical tricks, you’ll turn those intimidating graphs into manageable, solvable puzzles.
+By breaking the problem into clear steps, watching out for common pitfalls, and applying practical tricks, you’ll turn those intimidating graphs into manageable, solvable puzzles.
 Grab a graph paper or a calculator, try one of the examples, and see how the numbers start to make sense.
 Happy calculating!